ShivamB25/Project-Asclepius/script.md

 - "Here’s what pops out: number of providers, communication gaps, and a fragmentation score we’ve never had before."
 - "Care Fragmentation Index is simply a warning light that the patient is juggling too many providers or disjointed instructions."

-**Say this to hit the rubric:** "Judges, that’s the AI Architect pattern—clean engineering with control tables and Gemini at the center, exactly what your technical-implementation and BigQuery AI categories look for."
+**Quick aside:** "That’s the AI Architect pattern: control tables, Gemini in the loop, engineered for reliability."

 **Pause/Check:** Verify no errors in the execution logs before proceeding.